The Place Where You Live: Glacier National Park

-CURWOOD: We stay out west and cross the border of North Dakota into Montana, for another installment in the occasional Living on Earth/Orion Magazine series, “The Place Where You Live.”
+CURWOOD: We head to Montana, Ryan Zinke’s home state, for a look at some of the effects of climate change expected by 2030, for another installment in the occasional Living on Earth/Orion Magazine series, “The Place Where You Live.”
 Orion invites readers to submit essays to the magazine’s website and put their homes on the map, and we give them a voice.

 [MUSIC: Edward Sharpe and The Magnetic Zeroes “Home” from Edward Sharpe and The Magnetic Zeroes (Rough Trade Records 2009)]

 BEER: My name is Bjorn Beer, and this is my essay on Glacier National Park.

 Last summer I stood with my wife on the edge of a sheer cliff in Glacier National Park.
 We stared down towards the massive Grinnell Glacier.
 In that moment we decided to move to Montana.
 I can work anywhere with internet, and my wife had multiple job offers at hospitals across the country.
 We could have picked anywhere, but we decided to make this remote region our home, the center of our universe.